Stop Loss and Take Profit in Forex

 Fixed Stop Loss: You set a specific price level.
 The trade closes when price hits it.
 Simple and predictable.

-FXRecap Insight: A stop loss that is placed without reference to the chart structure is mostly guesswork.
-Always anchor your stop to a meaningful level, not just a round number of pips.
+| FXRecap Insight: Using chart structure, volatility, or technical analysis generally provides a more objective basis for placing a stop loss than selecting an arbitrary pip distance.
+Always anchor your stop to a meaningful level, not just a round number of pips. |

 Take Profit: Locking Gains Before the Market Takes Them Back